Euphorbia lactea 'White Ghost'

 Euphorbia lactea 'Grey Ghost'

-Euphorbia lactea 'White Ghost' is a striking and very popular cultivar of Euphorbia lactea.
-It grows up to 10 feet (3 m) tall.
-The stems are almost totally white, lacking the chlorophyll-bearing tissues necessary to produce green stems.
+Euphorbia lactea 'White Ghost' is a striking succulent with almost white stems lacking the chlorophyll-bearing tissues necessary to produce green stems.
 It grows up to 10 feet (3 m) tall.
 Stems are sharp-spined and grow in candelabra form.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).